micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 # About Me

-- ☁️ Senior Cloud Architect at fourTheorem
+- Hi! 👋 I'm Michael Twomey 🇮🇪
 - Started my career in Sun Microsystems working on the Solaris OS in 1999 (when Y2K was a thing)
 - 🐍 Been coding in Python for over 20 years
 - Started kicking the tyres of AWS back when it was just S3, EC2 and SQS
+- ☁️ Senior Cloud Architect at fourTheorem

 [.column]